sodiboo/niri-flake/docs.md

   The button is determined by which part of the touchpad was clicked.

 - `"clickfinger"`: [Clickfinger behavior](https://wayland.freedesktop.org/libinput/doc/latest/clickpad-softbuttons.html.html#clickfinger-behavior) \
-  The button is determined by how many fingers clicked.
+  The button is determined by how many fingers are clicked.

 Further reading:
 - https://wayland.freedesktop.org/libinput/doc/latest/configuration.html#click-method